Blind Inpainting with Object-aware Discrimination for Artificial Marker Removal: Method

 \subsection{Overview}

 The blind image inpainting task can be described as follows.
-Given an input corrupted image $I$ with artificial markers, we aim to learn a reconstruction network $f_{\theta}$ to obtain a clean image $\hat{I}$ with artificial markers removed, where $\theta$ are the network parameters to be learned.
+Given an input corrupted image $I$ with artificial markers, we aim to learn a reconstruction network $f_{\theta}$ to obtain a clean image $\hat{I}$ with markers removed, where $\theta$ are the network parameters to be learned.
 This blind inpainting task is different from the general inpainting task since the masks of corrupted regions are not provided in the inference stage.

-In this paper, we introduce a novel blind inpainting framework for artificial marker removal in medical images, as shown in Fig.~\ref{fig2}.
+In the following, we minutely introduce a novel blind inpainting framework for medical imaging, as shown in Fig.~\ref{fig2}.
 It contains a mask-free reconstruction network and an object-aware discriminator.
-The reconstruction network has the ability to automatically localize the corrupted regions and inpaint the missing information simultaneously, thereby relaxing the constraint of using specific masks for target areas.
-In addition, the object-aware discriminator incorporates an object detector to enhance discrimination performance, demonstrating the feasibility of integrating object detectors into discriminative models.
-Details are described in following subsections.
+The reconstruction network can autonomously identify the corrupted regions and simultaneously inpaint the missing contents, eliminating the need for specific masks for target areas.
+In addition, the object-aware discriminator incorporates an object detector to enhance adversarial training and demonstrates the feasibility of integrating object detectors into discriminative models.